The Best Multivitamin for Athletes? Here's How to Choose

 For athletes, whether in endurance sports like running and cycling or in strength training and bodybuilding, certain nutrients play a significant role.

-Finally, magnesium is an indispensable mineral for all athletes.9,10,12 It is good for the muscles, helps with protein synthesis, promotes energy metabolism, and helps reduce fatigue, which is useful for both strength and endurance efforts.
+Finally, magnesium is an indispensable mineral for all athletes.9,10,12 It is good for the muscles, helps with protein synthesis, promotes energy metabolism, and helps reduce fatigue, which is beneficial for both strength and endurance efforts.

 4 Key Differences Between General Multivitamins and Athlete Variants

-1. Adjusted Dosages
+Adjusted Dosages

-1. Extra Minerals
+Extra Minerals

-1. Specific Antioxidants
+Specific Antioxidants

-2. NZVT Quality Mark
+NZVT Mark

 Tips for Use